Image/Movie Gallery

 simulation, as water molecules diffuse through the pores.

 Picture made with Molscript/Bobscript and raster3d.
-Click here for a MPEG movie of a
+Click

 trajectory fragment of 200 ps.